Endometriosis and female infertility at a glance

 Endometriosis is the spread of tissue that normally lines the uterus to the outside of the uterus, sometimes causing infertility, abdominal discomfort or even severe pain.
 It usually is not dangerous but it is a progressive disease and should be treated.
 The invading tissue from the endometrium may attach itself and grow upon any organ or structure within a woman’s pelvis, including the ovaries, which can lead to removal of one or both ovaries.

-About 1 in 10 women have endometriosis and over five million American women have endometriosis.
-Experts do not know why some women develop endometriosis.
+About 1 in 10 women and over five million American women have endometriosis.
+Experts do not know why some women develop this condition.

 Endometrial tissue’s normal function involves a woman’s menstruation.
 When a woman ovulates and her egg is fertilized, the endometrium remains in place to aid in the embryo’s implantation in the uterus (womb).
 But if a woman ovulates and her egg is not fertilized, the endometrium is expelled from the body in menstrual discharge.